Eddie Perfect

+Early life and education

-He was educated at St Bede's College, in Mentone, Victoria where he was the dux of the school in 1995.
+Edmund Perfect was born on 17 December 1977, in Melbourne to teachers Judy and Tom Perfect.
+He has two sisters.
+His father Tom was an Englishman who settled in Australia.
+Perfect was educated at St Bede's College, in Mentone, Victoria where he was the dux of the school in 1995.
 He undertook a Bachelor of Arts at the Western Australian Academy of Performing Arts, graduating in 2001.

-Eddie is married to Lucy Cochran (sister of composer and pianist Julian Cochran) and has two daughters, Kitty and Charlotte.

 Career

+Overview

-Known for his political comedy, he has appeared on Australian TV shows including Kath & Kim, Spicks and Specks, Good News Week, Stingers, Blue Heelers, MDA, The Melbourne Comedy Festival Gala and The Sideshow.
-Perfect released the solo albums Welcome to the Inside of Ed's Head and Angry Eddie, which was released after his appearance on the anti-Howard Government compilation Rock Against Howard.
-He was awarded the best entertainer in The Bulletin's Brightest 100 Australians for his caustic lyrics, impeccable timing and 'boy-next-door' looks.
+Known for his political comedy, Perfect has appeared on Australian TV shows including Kath & Kim, Spicks and Specks, Good News Week, Stingers, Blue Heelers, MDA, The Melbourne Comedy Festival Gala and The Sideshow.
+Perfect released the solo albums Welcome to the Inside of Ed's Head and Angry Eddie, which was released after his appearance on the anti-Howard government compilation Rock Against Howard.
+He was awarded the best entertainer in The Bulletin's Brightest 100 Australians.

+Early stage work

 Perfect has appeared in live stage shows including The Big Con with veteran Australian actor and impersonator Max Gillies in 2005, and his solo show Drink Pepsi, Bitch!, which satirised Australian politics and society and consumer culture.
-Drink Pepsi, Bitch! toured the Edinburgh Fringe, London's Menier Chocolate Factory, the Auckland Festival, the Christchurch Festival, Melbourne's Malthouse Theatre, the Adelaide Fringe Festival, and Sydney 'Cracker' Comedy Festival, although he was obliged to censor the show's title (which was amended to Drink Eddie™ Bitch!) for his season at the Sydney Opera House due to the beverage company named in the title being a principal sponsor of the venue.
+Drink Pepsi, Bitch! toured the Edinburgh Fringe, London's Menier Chocolate Factory, the Auckland Festival, the Christchurch Festival, Melbourne's Malthouse Theatre, the Adelaide Fringe Festival, and The Sydney Comedy Festival, although he was obliged to censor the show's title (which was amended to Drink Eddie™ Bitch!) for his season at the Sydney Opera House due to the beverage company named in the title being a principal sponsor of the venue.

 In 2007, Perfect appeared in Keating! the Musical playing several characters, including a parody of former Australian Minister for Foreign Affairs Alexander Downer.

 In 2008, Perfect wrote Shane Warne: The Musical, a satire based on the life and exploits of Australian test cricketer Shane Warne.
 The musical had a workshop showing at the Adelaide Cabaret Festival on 17 July 2007 and the piece underwent further workshopping in early 2008 culminating in five work-in-progress showings at The Hi-Fi Bar and Ballroom as part of the Melbourne International Comedy Festival.
 Shane Warne The Musical premiered at the Melbourne Athenaeum Theatre on 10 December 2008 before embarking on a national tour.
 In 2009 the musical received the Helpmann Award for Best New Australian Work, the Green Room Award and a Victorian Premier's Literary Award.
 Updated to reflect new developments in Warne's life, the show enjoyed a revival at Hamer Hall in Melbourne in June 2013, directed by Simon Phillips, with Perfect in the title role and co-starring Lisa McCune, Shane Jacobson and Christie Whelan-Browne as Liz Hurley.
 A cast recording was released in 2014.